-Glioblastoma (GBM) is an aggressive form of brain cancer that grows and spread rapidly, often creating pressure inside the brain.
-Around 1,900 people are diagnosed with brain cancer in Australia annually, and approximately 1,500 die from the disease each year.
-This equates to around 6 or 7 people being affected for every 100,000 persons living in Australia each year.
+Glioblastoma (GBM) is a type of aggressive brain cancer that develops and spreads quickly, often causing pressure inside the brain.
+In Australia, roughly 1,900 people are diagnosed with brain cancer each year, with approximately 1,500 dying from the condition.
+Every year, around 6 or 7 people are impacted for every 100,000 people in Australia.

-It is not known why some people develop GBM, but it is important to know that GBM is not inherited and cannot be passed onto your children.
-There is no evidence to suggest that GBM could have been caused by any dietary factors, activities, potential exposure, or anything you have done.
+It is unknown why some people get GBM, however it is critical to understand that GBM is not inherited and cannot be passed down to your offspring.
+There is no proof that GBM was caused by any dietary factors, activities, potential exposure, or anything you did.

-Primary (or de novo) GBM, which develop spontaneously within the brain (i.e., for no good reason) and are the more common of the two types (account for 90% of cases seen in clinical practice).
-They have the genetic label of being IDH wild-type tumours.
-There is a slight male preponderance (1.3 times more common in men), and affected individuals are generally older by the time of diagnosis (mean age around 60 years).
+Primary (or de novo) GBM is the more common of the two forms, developing spontaneously within the brain (i.e., for no apparent reason) and accounting for 90% of cases observed in clinical practise.
+They carry the genetic designation of IDH wild-type tumours.
+There is a small male predominance (men are 1.3 times more likely to be affected), and affected persons are often older at the time of diagnosis (mean age around 60 years).

-Secondary GBM develop from slower growing tumours that evolve to become aggressive over time.
-They have the genetic label as IDH mutant.
-These types of tumours are less common and tend to affect younger aged patients (mean age: 30-50 years), with no clear sex predilection.
+Secondary GBM develops from slower developing tumours that become into aggressive tumours over time.
+They carry the genetic designation IDH mutant.
+These tumours are less common and affect younger individuals (mean age: 30-50 years), with no evident sex preference.

-Research has shown that GBM can be genetically diverse (i.e., have different types of genetic information and expression).
-This means the cells within the tumour are not all the same type and may have different expressions and behaviour.
-Therefore, some tumours may respond well to standard treatment while others continue to grow despite intensive surgery and therapy.
+GBM has been proven in studies to be genetically heterogeneous (i.e., have different types of genetic information and expression).
+This means that the cells within the tumour are not all the same type and may express and behave differently.
+As a result, while some tumours respond well to traditional treatment, others continue to grow despite extensive surgery and therapy.